JacquesIversen/pp4-this-time-final/README.md

 - As the owner, I would like the booking to be as easy and swift as possible to avoid 2nd. thougts.
 - As the owner, I want my staff to easily locate bookings with minimum effort.
 - As the owner, I want the customers to pay beforehand to ensure revenue in the business.
-- As the owner, I want the contactform to be an endless and troublefull process to minimize claims and returns.
 - As the owner, I want my staff to easily edit and manage inventory and products
-- As the owner, I want my staff to have CRUD capabilities in the products pages
-- As the owner, I want to limit my dependencies to edit site.
-- As Staff, I can manage the bookings so that I can create, view, update, and delete any bookings and avoid any double bookings.
 - As Staff, I can manage the bookings so that I can create, view, update, and delete any bookings and avoid any double bookings.
 - As Staff, I can monitor todays bookings, revenue and customer amount.